dhhagan/opcsim/docs/tutorial/distribution.rst

-Although we wouldn't normally plot the CDF, we easily can to visualize where most of the [number, surface area, mass] is within the distribution using the ``opcsim.plots.cdfplot`` function:
+Although we wouldn’t normally plot the CDF, we easily can to visualize where most of the [number, surface area, mass] is within the distribution using the ``opcsim.plots.cdfplot`` function: